altaga/CoviDrone/README.md

 The Covid19 pandemic has been an event that has affected not only the life of each person, but the coexistence of people in all aspects of life and one of these aspects has clearly been the way in which employees coexist in offices .

-One of the main measures to combat the pandemic is cleaning work areas [1](#1), however the use of chemicals to perform this cleaning can be harmful to health in the long term, so the use of UV lights is a vital part for the future of office work.
+One of the main measures to combat the pandemic is cleaning work areas [ [1](#1) ], however the use of chemicals to perform this cleaning can be harmful to health in the long term, so the use of UV lights is a vital part for the future of office work.

-I want to make a drone that is capable of disinfecting office areas that conventional robots cannot access for example [2](#2).
+I want to make a drone that is capable of deactivate Covid19 in office areas that conventional robots cannot access for example[ [2](#2) ].

 - TMiRob
 - XDBOT